johnson82nguyen/Django-Portfolio/README.md

 ## The purpose of this Repository

 The purpose of this repository isn't to give you my functioning website.
-I didn't put the entireity of my source code into this repository, but I put a lot of it in.
+I didn't put the entireity of my source code into this repository just because I don't want a mere copy but I put a lot of it in.
 This is to show you the base steps to start your own personal Django application if you are ever feel like starting one.